stanwood/Cocoa_Pods_Specs/README.md

     - License (MIT => private)
     - Source

-    This is important to pass the validation.
+    This is required for the pod to pass validation.

 3. Update the Licence file:

-   `Copyright (c) 2017 Stanwood GmbH`
+   `Copyright (c) 2018 Stanwood GmbH`

 4. Add `.swift-version` file to the main directory.
 Cocoapods uses **3.0** by default.